thijssnelleman/automated-reproducibility/review_template/review_general.md

 The LLM has been tasked to extract a hypothesis **including an expected outcome**.
 This may not always be the case for each study; it should be interpreted as a post-hoc hypothesis.

-Please answer the following questions:
+Please answer the questions in the  following sections.

 ## Hypotheses